 - Athora Netherlands has proof or a strong suspicion of incorrect conduct, fraudulent actions or material errors (incompetence) on the part of the employee in question, for example conduct that is not in line with the internal code of conduct, compliance, guidelines or core values, or if the person in question was responsible for practices which have led to a substantial worsening of Athora Netherlands’ and/or Zwitserleven PPI’s, as applicable, financial position.

 This clawback may relate both to the immediately payable portion of the variable remuneration and to the deferred portion.
 Any tax consequences of the clawback of variable remuneration will be borne by the employee concerned.

 Athora Netherlands only pays severance in such a way that failure as well as improper conduct are not rewarded, taking into account performance delivered over time.

-In principle, if and insofar a severance payment is due to an employee, such payment will be equal to the transitional fee (transitievergoeding) within the meaning of article 7:673 of the Dutch Civil Code unless (i) the relevant employee can benefit from a different arrangement as explicitly agreed upon in an applicable social plan or (ii) otherwise determined at the discretion of the Executive Board or, where it relates to Above-CLA employees, Athora Netherlands Identified Staff or ACTIAM Identified Staff, the ReNomCo and approved by the Supervisory Board.
+In principle, if and insofar a severance payment is due to an employee, such payment will be equal to the transitional fee (transitievergoeding) within the meaning of article 7:673 of the Dutch Civil Code unless (i) the relevant employee can benefit from a different arrangement as explicitly agreed upon in an applicable social plan or (ii) otherwise determined at the discretion of the Executive Board or, where it relates to Above-CLA employees, Athora Netherlands Identified Staff, the ReNomCo and approved by the Supervisory Board.

 No severance payment is due and payable by Athora Netherlands if any of the following applies: